Tom-PIT/Connected.Docs/en/Logistics/Documents/Stock.md

 A search field is available for filtering within the selected material.

----

 ## Stock view by location

-The **Stock view by location** screen shows all materials stored in a specific warehouse location, along with their total, reserved, and available quantities.
+The **Stock view by location** screen shows all materials stored in a specific [warehouse location](../CodeLists/Locations.md), along with their total, reserved, and available quantities.
 It is useful when you want to see what is physically stored in a particular rack, shelf, or storage area.

 You can access this view in two ways: